Passive aggression is as annoying as it is common.

 Effect on the Passive Aggressive

-As a matter of fact, most of the times the passive aggressive is as much of a victim.
+As a matter of fact, most of the time the passive-aggressive is as much of a victim.

 He often suffers in silence indeed, under the belief that he is the one being unfairly treated.
 He builds up resentment inside because he has no other safety valve to vent and doesn’t have the strength and skills to stand up for himself.

-Passive aggression is commonplace at work for a number of reason:
+Passive aggression is commonplace at work for a number of reasons:

 - Display of emotions is frowned upon

-- Hierarchy makes it difficult for employee to communicate assertively to bossess
+- Hierarchy makes it difficult for employees to communicate assertively to bosses

 - It’s not easy for bosses to give candid feedback without violating policies